-Specialised Area Governance is governance, knowledge sharing, operational support and control substantially separated from Ownership Governance - based on the outstanding professional knowledge accumulated by OTP Bank and the Banking Group -, which is typically realised through the communication of the position or opinion of the Parent Company.
+Specialised Area Governance is governance, knowledge sharing, operational support and control substantially separated from Ownership Governance - based on the outstanding professional knowledge accumulated by OTP Bank and the Bank Group -, which is typically realised through the communication of the position or opinion of the Parent Company.

-The purpose of Specialised Area Governance is to share the tried and true methods and processes used by the Functional and Business Departments of OTP Bank, as the Banking Group's Parent Company, as well as other Banking Group Member Companies, with other Banking Group Member Companies.
-An additional goal is to put them into practice to ensure that the Banking Group Member Company demonstrates outstanding professional standards and to promote effectiveness at the banking group level.
+The purpose of Specialised Area Governance is to share the tried-and-true methods and processes used by the Functional and Business Departments of OTP Bank, as the Bank Group's Parent Company, as well as other Banking Group Member Companies, with other Banking Group Member Companies.
+An additional goal is to put them into practice to ensure that the Bank Group Member Company demonstrates outstanding professional standards and to promote effectiveness at the banking group level.

-It is the task and responsibility of the given specialist banking department of OTP to develop the tools, methods and processes that fall within the scope of Specialised Area Governance, and to ensure that the Banking Group Member Companies operate in accordance with them.
+It is the task and responsibility of the given specialist banking department of OTP to develop the tools, methods and processes that fall within the scope of Professional Field Governance, and to ensure that the Bank Group Member Companies operate in accordance with them.

-In order to coordinate and develop group governance activities, the Parent Company operates a special organisational unit dedicated to the development of the group governance model (Governance Model Management Department).
+The Parent Company operates a special organisational unit dedicated to ensuring the proper functioning and development of the group governance activities (Governance Model Management Department).